What is Negligence and How Does It Relate to a Trucking Accident?

 Negligence is only one of the most common causes of truck-involved accidents.
 Read more about other common causes such as distracted driving in our blog, Trucking Accidents: the 6 Most Common Causes.

 Given the constantly evolving nature of the law and legal concepts, if you have been involved in a tractor-trailer collision, it is best to consult with a Georgia Attorney that specializes in personal injury.
-Here, at Shiver Hamilton LLC, we are personal injury attorneys dedicated to getting our clients justice.
+Here, at Shiver Hamilton Campbell, we are personal injury attorneys dedicated to getting our clients justice.
 We take a personal approach to our cases and are here to explain the various claims you might have against drivers and their employers.
 Our experienced legal team has a proven record of success because we understand the nuances of the law and how to successfully pursue negligence claims.

 Note: Laws are constantly changing, and although many of the general legal concepts discussed in this blog will not change, the same may not be true for the code sections relating to those laws as of this writing on January 17, 2014.
 This is why it is best to consult with a Georgia Attorney who practices personal injury, because they are actively engaged in this area of the law and will likely be aware of any changes.